Jiaquarium/unity-apple-notarization-build-tool/README.md

-# Unity Mac Notarization Build Tool
+# Unity Apple Notarization Build Tool
+As of January 2020, all macOS Catalina+ apps are required to be notarized, meaning Unity builds now need to be notarized to distribute them on Mac (e.g. if sending the game directly to peeps).
+This helps automate those tasks.

 ## Building & Notarizing with Makefile
 You first need to build your app with the proper information and send to Apple's notary servers.